'Umbrella' protesters face charges one day after new Hong Kong leader selected

 - Lawmakers warn the charges may be just the beginning

-Hong Kong (CNN)A number of Hong Kong pro-democracy protesters claim they are facing charges over the 2014 "Umbrella Movement," more than 27 months after the demonstration ended.
+Hong Kong (CNN)Nine leaders of Hong Kong's 2014 pro-democracy street protests have been charged with public nuisance offences more than 27 months after the "Umbrella Movement" ended.

 The protesters told CNN they were told to report to a police station Monday, one day after Carrie Lam was selected by a Beijing-dominated election committee to be the city's next leader.